shir707/TF-Code/README.md

 ## General Info
-*In this project, I implemented terraform code in order to create azure resources.
+*In this project, I implemented terraform code in order to create azure resources.<br />
-*This project implemented by using modules, and one root module that is using that modules.
+*This project implemented by using modules, and one root module that is using that modules.<br />
 *I created vnet with two subnets: "public" and "private".
-Each subnet has his own NSG role.
+Each subnet has his own NSG role.<br />
-*I created a load balancer with scale set by terraform code.
+*I created a load balancer with scale set by terraform code.<br />
-*The bootcamp application is installed on that machines (github link for the application: https://github.com/shir707/bootcamp-app)
+*The bootcamp application is installed on that machines (github link for the application: https://github.com/shir707/bootcamp-app)<br />
-*I created managed flexible postgres-dd in order to save the progress for each user.
+*I created managed flexible postgres-dd in order to save the progress for each user.<br />
-*And created storage account in order to store the Terraform state
+*And created storage account in order to store the Terraform state.<br />

 ## Requirements for terraform code